Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/sets_intro_03.typ

 # Add more elements
 additional_elements = {'c': (0.3, -0.7), 'd': (-0.8, -0.2)}  # Adjusted position for 'c'
 elements.update(additional_elements)

-# Note: Element 'e' has been intentionally omitted based on the request

 # Define the figure and axis
 fig, ax = plt.subplots()